 Do new hires like doing skill tests?

 By most accounts, candidates appreciate the opportunity to showcase what makes them great at their job.
 Orica, the world’s largest provider of commercial explosives, integrated skill testing into their interview process to the delight of their job candidates.
 In revamping the interview process for graduate students looking to join the Orica team, recruiters consolidated their online evaluation components into one platform, Vervoe.
-The Talent Trial test combined questions focusing on skills, logic, and values.
+The skill assessment combined questions focusing on skills, logic, and values.

 An average of 86% of candidates completed the online process, and the reviews were mostly positive.
 Here’s what the candidates had to say about the skills test: